hashim222/Fun-Football-Quiz/README.md

     ![image for welldone users](assets/images/Readme-Images/welldone-users.png)

-  * The review will disappear shortly after the user receives it.

 * ### Home Button And Restart Button
   * By clicking the home button, the user will be taken to the quiz introduction page